Road Works and Conditions

 ROAD IMPROVEMENTS NOTIFICATION: RIMU STREET FROM MIRO STREET TO OHAKUNE STATION ROAD.

-Council's roading contractor, Jilesen Group Ltd will be improving Rimu street through Thames Street from Miro Street to Ohakune Station Road.
+Council's roading contractor, Jilesen Group Ltd have been improving Rimu street through Thames Street from Miro Street to Ohakune Station Road.

-The work will involve earthworks, road widening, and concrete kerb & channel with a new footpath on one side.
-The construction of a new retaining wall will be required on properties 32 and 34 boundaries to retain the new road widening requirement.
+The work has involved earthworks, road widening, and concrete kerb & channel with a new footpath on one side.

 Council advises motorist to adhere to the temporary speed restriction and drive to the road conditions accordingly.